cmu-sei/causal-lair/doc/air-book/src/07-running/results.md

 ## Layout

-**Left panel:** The causal graph with both x and y variables highlighted in blue/purple.
+**Left panel:** The causal graph with both x and y variables highlighted in light blue/navy blue.
 If additional nodes are found to be contributing significant bias, they will be highlighted in red.

 **Top right panel:** The Risk Difference chart.